stm32duino/wiki_contrib/_dev/Using-git-repository.md

 > [!IMPORTANT]
 > Using the git repository requires sometimes to update tools dependencies.
+> To check if you need to install new dependencies:
+>  1. open the dedicated [package index](https://arduino.github.io/arduino-cli/latest/package_index_json-specification/): [package_stmicroelectronics_index.json](https://github.com/stm32duino/BoardManagerFiles/blob/dev/package_stmicroelectronics_index.json) of the [BoardManagerFiles `dev`](https://github.com/stm32duino/BoardManagerFiles) branch.
+>  2. If a version is suffixed by `-dev` it means one or more dependencies have been updated else no change done since the last release, so no need to perform a new installation.
+Dependencies are already satisfied.

 Example when the arm-none-abi-gcc toolchain or the CMSIS version are updated.
-In that case, all dependencies are available in a dedicated [package index](https://arduino.github.io/arduino-cli/latest/package_index_json-specification/): [package_stmicroelectronics_index.json](https://github.com/stm32duino/BoardManagerFiles/blob/dev/package_stmicroelectronics_index.json) of the [BoardManagerFiles `dev`](https://github.com/stm32duino/BoardManagerFiles) branch.
+New dependencies are added in this dedicated [package index](https://arduino.github.io/arduino-cli/latest/package_index_json-specification/): [package_stmicroelectronics_index.json](https://github.com/stm32duino/BoardManagerFiles/blob/dev/package_stmicroelectronics_index.json) of the [BoardManagerFiles `dev`](https://github.com/stm32duino/BoardManagerFiles) branch.

-See the [[Getting Started]] page to see how to install the core and its tools dependencies except you have to use this link in the "Additional Boards Managers URLs" field instead of the one specified:
+See the [[Getting Started]] page to see how to install the core and its tools dependencies except you have to use this link in the "Additional Boards Managers URLs" field instead of the one specified if a suffixed  `-dev` version exist to install the required dependencies for the `main` branch of the [Arduino_Core_STM32]:

 https://raw.githubusercontent.com/stm32duino/BoardManagerFiles/dev/package_stmicroelectronics_index.json

-Then install the latest version displayed by the board manager, if a version is suffixed by `-dev` it means one or more dependencies have been updated else no change done since the last release.

-This will install the required dependencies for the main branch.
+> [!IMPORTANT]
+> Here, it is expected you have the core and its tools dependencies installed.

 ## 2. Delete the stm32 core extracted package